 Wear the right gear

 It’s important to wear clothing and equipment that help you be seen at night.

 It's a good idea to wear reflective clothing or put reflective tape on your clothing.

 It’s also a good idea to have reflectors and/or reflective tape on the side of your motorcycle.

 Riding at night is more dangerous than riding during the day.
 To improve your safety on the road at night:

-Be aware that at night, because most road signs are highly reflective, your light shining on them may make you think you can clearly see further than you really can.
+Most road signs are highly reflective, your light shining on them at night may make you can see further than you really can.
 Make sure you ride more slowly and carefully at night, particularly on unfamiliar roads.